NotStatilko/tgback/README.md

   ```
   pyinstaller TelegramBackup.spec
   ```
-  After making TelegramBackup executable check it if it works and after that you can remove all tgback-related stuff (ZBar [if you not on linux], Python, etc).
+  After making TelegramBackup executable check it if it works and after that you can remove all build related stuff like Python.

  #### Linux
  If you want to use tgback on Linux with QR-features then you will need to have a **libzbar0** (or analogue) onto your machine.